sulafana-ka/online_sales_analysis/README.md

 🛠️ Tools and Data

-Database Tool: MySQL
+ -Database Tool: MySQL

-Dataset Source: online_sales table (loaded from the original online_sales.csv data).
+ -Dataset Source: online_sales table (loaded from the original online_sales.csv data).

 Key Data Columns Used:

-order_date(Date): For time-series grouping.
+ - order_date(Date): For time-series grouping.

-total(Total Revenue): Used as the measure for calculating revenue.
+ - total(Total Revenue): Used as the measure for calculating revenue.

-order_id(Transaction ID): Used to count unique transactions (order volume).
+ - order_id(Transaction ID): Used to count unique transactions (order volume).

 📊 Methodology: SQL Analysis Queries